maxbarkouras/Syscall-Shellcode-Injector/README.md

    ![image](https://github.com/maxbarkouras/Syscall-Shellcode-Injector/assets/40187297/50cb96f4-3304-4d5f-ba76-9c5f592eace0)

-3. Right click .asm file in Solutions Explorer and click Properties
+3. Right click syscalls.asm file in Solutions Explorer and click Properties

 4. Set "Excluded From Build" to No, "Content" to Yes, and "Item Type" to Microsoft Macro Assembler (see below)